gruberchris/ThinMatrixGame/README.md

 * A is turn left
 * D is turn right
 * SPACE BAR is jump
-* PAGE UP is pitch camera upwards
-* PAGE DOWN is pitch camera downwards

 Keyboard arrow keys also work for movement.
+Mouse input is buggy.
+Good luck!

 ## Dependencies
  * LWJGL 3